mohamedelshwimy/AmazonSeleniumJavaTask/README.md

 8. **Add New Address**: Fill new address form using @DataProvider
 9. **Check Payment Method**: Choose payment method

-**Disclaimer:** The email and password provided are created for the purpose of this project only
+**Disclaimer:** The email and password provided in LoginPage are created for the purpose of this project only, You can change these credentials and it will work fine

 ## 🛠️ Technologies Used